phenixita/bdd-training/behaviors/users/README.md

 # Users behaviors

-*Users behaviors* are intended to describe the acceptance criteria of the user needs in an «ubiquitous» language, comprehensible to all the software development involved people.
+*Users behaviors* are intended to describe the acceptance criteria of the user needs in an «ubiquitous» language, comprehensible to everyone involved in software development.

-Fulfilling the BDD framework you will create small, dynamic, flexible and easy to understand acceptance criteria.
-In this way you could *fix* the «requirements» word meaning, we will define them `Agile Requirements`.
+Fulfilling the BDD framework you will create acceptance criteria that are small, dynamic, flexible and easy to understand.
+This way, you could *fix* the «requirements» word meaning, we will define them `Agile Requirements`.

 Such *high flexible acceptance criteria* will be used to design and develop the software.